 20 Secrets to Strip Fat Everywhere

 But you can lose weight overall, and as you do so, your body will lose inches all over.
 You can also target specific muscle groups through exercise.
 This will not only tone and firm, but also build more lean, fat-burning muscle.
-This Eat This, Not That! guide to stripping fat everywhere teaches you how to exactly lose body fat.
-And for even more body-shrinking tips, check out our 44 Ways to Lose 4 Inches of Body Fat.
+This Eat This, Not That! guide to stripping fat everywhere teaches you exactly how to lose body fat.

 From Your Belly